LAST UPDATED ON May 31, 2022 ‐ 3 Comments

 Long Term Thinking Company stays top-of-mind with customers and sees repeat business as a result.

-According to the book Marketing Metrics, businesses have a 60 to 70% chance of selling to an existing customer while the probability of selling to a new prospect is only 5% to 20%….It’s easier to retain customers than get new ones.
-When it comes to your time and the company’s time, I think it’s better to engage existing customers first. (source)
+According to the book Marketing Metrics, businesses have a 60 to 70% chance of selling to an existing customer while the probability of selling to a new prospect is only 5% to 20%.
+It’s easier to retain customers and increase their customer lifetime value than to get new ones.
+When it comes to your time and the company’s time, it’s better to engage existing customers first. (source)

 Positive word of mouth

-Long Term Thinking Company keeps its customers happy and as a result, customers tout it to friends, leave positive reviews online, and mention it on social media.
+Long Term Thinking Company keeps its customers happy, and as a result, customers tout it to friends, leave positive reviews online, and mention it on social media.
 All this saves the company money on marketing.
-The company underpromises and overdelivers so customers wind up pleased and its reputation is strong.
+The company underpromises and over-delivers, so customers wind up pleased and its reputation is strong.

-Save money on customer acquisition costs
+Reduced customer acquisition costs

 Many companies spend tons of money to bring new customers into the fold.
 But acquiring a new customer can cost five times more than retaining an existing customer.
-In fact, increasing customer retention rates by 5% increases profits by 25% to 95%, according to research done by Bain & Company.
+In fact, increasing customer retention rates by 5% increases profits by 25%, according to research done by Bain & Company.
 It’s wise to focus efforts on nurturing existing customers who are already spending their money on your goods or services.

 Short Term Thinking Company is constantly spending money to acquire new customers to replace ones it’s lost.